icdmcode/NSP/README.md

 - -1 separates items within a sequence
 - -2 marks the end of a sequence

-Example:
-    a b c -2
-    a (a b) -2

 ## Reproducibility

 To reproduce the experimental results:

 1. Run PrefixSpan.py for each dataset with the corresponding min_sup threshold
-2. Run GA-NSP.py for each dataset with the same min_sup threshold
+2. Run EGA-NSP.py for each dataset with the same min_sup threshold

 The code outputs:
 - Total runtime (in milliseconds)